 Tibetan Mastiff Breed Guide

-Tibetan Mastiff History & Background
+Tibetan Mastiff Breed History & Background

-Tibetan Mastiff Temperament & Behavior
+Tibetan Mastiff Temperament & Personality

 A rather dominant though affectionate breed, Tibetan Mastiffs may not be fit for families with young children given their size and guardian-like disposition.
 At the end of the day, Tibetan Mastiffs adapt to their surroundings and can assume a more relaxed role when needed depending on their training and home environment.